 Brown butter pumpkin fettucchine alfredo from Halfbakedharvest

-- 1 can coconut cream (chilled in the fridge for a few hours, or overnight)
+- 1 can coconut cream** (chilled in the fridge for a few hours)

 - 2 tsp cinnamon

-- for garnish: maple-spiced pecans, toasted coconut chips, coconut caramel
+- For topping: toasted coconut chips, maple-spiced pecans (recipe follows), coconut caramel (recipe follows)

 - 1 can coconut cream

 - 6 Tbs coconut sugar

 - 1 Tbs maple syrup